lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

-The authors wish to thank Dr. David Martin (University of Dundee, Scotland) for suggesting the word 'participatory' to distinguish this form of live coding from other forms, and for commenting on a draft version of the manuscript.
+The authors wish to thank Dr. David Martin (University of Dundee, Scotland) for suggesting the word 'participatory' to distinguish this form of live coding from other forms and for commenting on a draft version of the manuscript.